-Parameter: $AGB{before,j}$ Description: Aboveground biomass of forest type j before conversion, Data unit: tons of dry matter per ha Source of data or description of the method The data used for the present document are Tier 2 (country specific data or country level estimates or locally derived estimates) and they were sourced from the NFI (for deciduous and evergreen forests) or for Mangrove forests. for developing the data including the spatial level of the data (local, regional, For semi-deciduous and evergreen forest, data are from the Zambézia Forest Inventory.
+Parameter: $AGB{before,j}$ Description: Aboveground biomass of forest type j befor e conversion, Data unit: tons of dry matter per ha tons of dry matter per ha Source of data or description of the method The data used for the present document are Tier 2 (country specific data or country level estimates or locally derived estimates) and they were sourced from the NFI (for deciduous and evergreen forests) or for Mangrove forests. for developing the data including the spatial level of the data (local, regional, For semi-deciduous and evergreen forest, data are from the Zambézia Forest Inventory.
 It includes data that was collected in Zambézia province during the NFI, in 2017 and 2018.
 Although the inventory covers the whole province of Zambézia this is still representative of the forests located in the ZILMP as forests across the province are homogenous (floristic and structural composition).
-Moreover, the higher sample size of the inventory covering the whole province will enable more precise estimates for emission factors. national, i.
-Sampling design international): Carbon stocks before conversion for deciduous and evergreen forests were estimated using data from the National Forest Inventory sample units that were located in Zambézia province.
+Moreover, the higher sample size of the inventory covering the whole province will enable more precise estimates for emission factors. national, international): i.
+Sampling design Carbon stocks before conversion for deciduous and evergreen forests were estimated using data from the National Forest Inventory sample units that were located in Zambézia province.
 The sample units for surveying carbon stocks were allocated using restricted stratified random sampling, using 4 4 km systematic grid superimposed on the agro-ecological zoning map, and stratified among the 12 forest types.
-Was considered as the strata, the semi-deciduous forest "open and closed", Miombo forest "open and closed", semi-evergreen forest "open and closed", semi-evergreen forest "open and closed", and Mecrusse forest "open and closed", of which only the first eight types occur in Zambézia province.
+Was considered as the strata, the semi-deciduous forest "open and closed", Miombo forest "open and closed", semi-evergreen forest "open and closed", semi-evergreen Mountain forest "open and closed", Mopane forest "open and closed", and Mecrusse forest "open and closed", of which only the first eight types occur in Zambézia province.
 The total number of sample units was determined using the optimal allocation (assuming a maximum error of 10% for the total volume, and 5% of confidence level).
 Proportional allocation was used to determine the number of sample units per stratum (Husch, Beers, and Kershaw 2003).
 For Zambézia province, 128 clusters (512 plots) were distributed between the eight (8) forest types.
 The cluster was used as a sampling unit, and each cluster has 4 plots of 0.1 ha (20 50 m), where each plot was divided into 4 sub-plots of 0.025 ha (10 25 m) (Figure 6).
 For estimating emission factors, the eight strata were aggregated into 2, and the similarity of the strata was used for the aggregation.
 The aggregation was done with the purpose of harmonizing the forest strata of the activity data with the emission factor data.
 Below the aggregation table.
-Allocation stratum EF Strata for MR semi-deciduous open forest semi-deciduous closed forest miombo open forest miombo closed forest semi-evergreen MoUntain open forest semi-evergreen semi-evergreen MoUntain closed forest forest semi-evergreen open forest semi-evergreen closed forest ii.
+Allocation stratum semi-deciduous open forest semi-deciduous closed forest miombo open forest miombo closed forest semi-deciduous forest semi-evergreen Mountain open forest semi-evergreen Mountain closed forest semi-evergreen forest semi-evergreen open forest semi-evergreen closed forest ii.
 Data collection